CIBC-Internal/python/Doc/library/unittest.rst

 .. versionadded:: 3.1

 Unittest supports skipping individual test methods and even whole classes of tests.
-In addition, it supports marking a test as a "expected failure," a test that is broken and will fail, but shouldn't be counted as a failure on a :class:`TestResult`.
+In addition, it supports marking a test as an "expected failure," a test that is broken and will fail, but shouldn't be counted as a failure on a :class:`TestResult`.

-Skipping a test is simply a matter of using the :func:`skip` :term:`decorator` or one of its conditional variants.
+Skipping a test is simply a matter of using the :func:`skip` :term:`decorator` or one of its conditional variants, calling :meth:`TestCase.skipTest` within a :meth:`~TestCase.setUp` or test method, or raising :exc:`SkipTest` directly.

 Basic skipping looks like this::